HomeFAQ

 The Object Storage product delivers content for your applications and users from a single point in the region of your choice.
 Our platform is designed to deliver very high performance, up to 100 Gbit/sec per bucket per region without performance loss.

-If you want to deliver your content to several geographic locations with minimal latency, you can use a CDN caching service such as CloudFlare or Akamai, using your Object Storage bucket as a backend.
+If you want to deliver your content to several geographic locations with minimal latency, you can use Scaleway’s Edge Services directly from your bucket.

-You can access your files via HTTPS by creating a public link from the Scaleway Console:
+Yes, you can access your files via HTTPS by creating a public link from the Scaleway console.
+Follow the How to access my files via HTTPS documentation to do so.

 Can I change HTTP headers during upload?